bhnedo/rabbit-packetstorm/README.md

 ![](https://github.com/bhnedo/rabbit-packetstorm/blob/master/rabbit-packetstorm.png)

 ## Requirements
 * Single node or multi node Storm cluster.
-It is also possible to test the application in local cluster mode.
+It is also possible to test the topology in local cluster mode
 * Zookeeper
 * Kafka
 * PostgreSQL